AI Security Workflows: Automated Vulnerability Management

 Dependency vulnerabilities are inherited from packages: a compromised npm package, a CVE in a transitive dependency, an outdated library with known exploits.
 These require tracking external databases.

 Most developers handle both reactively.
 Something breaks, someone notices, everyone scrambles.
-But AI agents excel at exactly this kind of systematic, repeatable work.
+AI agents are good at exactly this kind of systematic, repeatable work.

 Claude Code ships with a built-in /security-review command.
-This isn't just a fancy linter.
-It's a full security audit that understands context, identifies patterns, and can fix the issues it finds.
+It's not a fancy linter.
+It's a full security audit that reads context, spots patterns, and fixes what it finds.

 /security-review